barumau/pandunia/engli/kanun.md

 So the recipient is the subject of the sentence.
 Often the agent is not mentioned at all.

-Normally the passive is expressed with the verb ending in **-u** and the recipient-verb word order.
+In Pandunia, the passive voice is expressed with the verb ending in **-u**.
+The word order is subject–verb–(optional object) or, more precisely, recipient–verb–(optional agent).

 **te vidu.**
 – You are seen.